Brazil-UK Workshop 23-25 April 2018

 The workshop will provide an opportunity for early career and established researchers from the UK and Brazil, and more widely to discuss and present on methodologies and evidence for policy makers to prioritise energy in buildings and demand reduction as a viable part of energy systems planning and carbon reductions.

 Day 1: Context building and challenge development; selected lightning presentations from participants; beginning the to develop mechanisms to address challenges;

 Day 2: Complete the mechanisms development; identify the opportunities and constraints; develop initial proposals (main aims and methods) to support the mechanisms;

-Day 3 (part day): Summary panel on strategies to address key mechanisms and key invited government and industry stakeholder insights.
+Day 3: Policy Summit on strategies to address key mechanisms and key invited government and industry stakeholder insights.

 Workshop theme challenges: